By Dr. Jean Hofve, Veterinarian Advisor

 B-vitamins help the animal cope with stress and replace water-soluble vitamins that are lost in the urine.
 Antioxidants, such as vitamins C and E, are also important.
 Potassium supplements may be needed, especially for cats.
 Kidney support supplements, like Renal Essentials by Vetriscience (for dogs or for cats), can be great all-in-one supplements that contains herbs, Omega 3 fatty acids, and vitamins B and C.

-Recent research shows a benefit from probiotics (friendly bacteria) in cats with CRF.
+Recent research shows a benefit from probiotics (friendly bacteria) in cats with CKD.
 Kidney blood values (BUN and creatinine) decreased significantly when

 cats were given probiotics in canned food.